Ducks Unlimited Canada

 IWWR Publication Award: This award is given to students who have made outstanding contributions to wetland or waterfowl conservation through publications of supported research.

-This annual award of $1000 (USD) is given to support travel to a scientific conference relevant to the winner’s career objectives and to DUC.
+This annual award of $1000 (USD) is given to support travel to a scientific conference relevant to the winner’s career objectives and to Ducks Unlimited Canada (DUC).
 Applicants must be or have been supported by IWWR.
 The award commemorates outstanding contributions of the Echo Lake crew to science-based conservation and their desire to help advance careers of promising professionals as they are about to or that have recently graduated.
 This is a time period when they may have limited access to funds and when their careers could benefit from exposure and networking opportunities at meetings.
 However, the award is also open to current IWWR students earlier in their graduate programs.

 You can apply before being accepted to a conference.
 However, release of funds will be contingent upon proof of acceptance and submission of final abstract.